tomwang1013/vue-auto-validator/README.md

 # introduction
-vue-auto-validator is a flexible and simple vue component to validate form, which is heavy inpired by [jquery-validation](https://jqueryvalidation.org/).
+vue-auto-validator is a flexible and simple vue component for form validation, which is heavy inpired by [jquery-validation](https://jqueryvalidation.org/).
 It provides some pre-defined validation methods and you can add custom ones.
 With there validation methods, you set up rules and related messages, as well where to display error messages when validation fails.

 # get started